bleugreen/cli-bridge/README.md

 - `startOn:` - No auth, suitable for local development
 - `startWithAuthOn:` - Auth required for ALL connections
 - `eval` command executes arbitrary code - use with caution
+- `edit` command modifies code in the running image - changes are immediate
 - API keys are transmitted in plaintext - use SSH tunnel or VPN for untrusted networks

 ## Troubleshooting